 - Captions and transcripts for audio and video content.

-- Sufficient colour contrast
+- Sufficient color contrast

 - Clear and consistent navigation – including keyboard-only navigation.